software-mansion-labs/elixir-gcloud-speech-grpc/README.md

 * Structs defined in these modules should be created with `new/1` function accepting keyword list with values for fields
 * when message field is an union field, it should be set to a tuple with atom indicating content of this field and an actual value, e.g. for `StreamingRecognizeRequest` the field `streaming_request` can be set to either `{:streaming_config, config}` or `{:audio_content, "binary_with_audio_data"}`
 * Fields of enum types can be set to an integer or an atom matching the enum, e.g. value of field `:audio_encoding` in `RecognitionConfig` can be set to `:FLAC` or `2`

+## Status

+Current version of library supports only Streaming API, regular and LongRunning are not implemented

 ## Sponsors